 Senior Programmes Officer

-• Work with relevant colleagues to plan various assessment cycles, considering the provision of processes throughout the academic year, identifying priorities and demonstrating flexibility throughout the cycle, recognising when priorities change, amending plans and adjusting work patterns accordingly.
+- Work with relevant colleagues to plan programme cycles, considering the provision of processes throughout the academic year, identifying priorities and demonstrating flexibility throughout the cycle, recognising when priorities change, amending plans and adjusting work patterns accordingly

-• Coordinate the management of day-to-day stakeholder enquiries with the Programme Officers to provide responses as appropriate within agreed timeframes, taking responsibility for responding directly to more complex enquiries and escalating with line manager when required
+- Coordinate the management of day to day student enquiries with the Programme Officers to provide responses as appropriate within agreed timeframes, taking responsibility for responding directly to more complex enquiries and escalating with line manager when required

 The above list of responsibilities may not be exhaustive, and the post holder will be required to undertake such tasks and responsibilities as may reasonably be expected within the scope and grading of the post.

 - Excellent written and oral communication skills including the ability to draft documents and correspondence autonomously to a broad range of audiences

 - Strong numeracy skills and ability to analyse complex numerical data

 - Excellent time management and organisational skills and the ability to work to tight deadlines

 - Excellent working knowledge of Microsoft Word, Teams, Excel, PowerPoint and Outlook

 - Data driven decision making approach, utilising appropriate information as required